This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - in cases with a group of companies, the aggregate group turnover is to be considered;

-- in cases where the economic benefit enjoyed by the undertaking can be measured, the fine cannot be less than that (even if it exceeds the threshold of 10 per cent); and
+- if the economic benefit enjoyed by the undertaking can be measured, the fine cannot be less than that (even if it exceeds the threshold of 10 per cent); and

-- individuals involved in violations of L.3595/2011 face a twofold personal liability:
+- individuals involved in violations of L.3595/2011 face a twofold personal liability, namely:

-- a separate fine ranging from €200,000 to €2 million may be imposed against them in cases in which they have been involved in preparing, organising or committing the violation.
+- a separate fine ranging from €200,000 to €2 million may be imposed against them if they have been involved in preparing, organising or committing the violation.

-Criminal sanctions are also threatened in cases that violate the Antitrust Law or articles 101 and 102 TFEU.
-According to article 44 of the Antitrust Law, distinction is made, depending on the type of violation:
+Criminal sanctions are also threatened in cases that violate the Antitrust Law or articles 101 and 102 of the TFEU.
+According to article 44 of the Antitrust Law, a distinction is made, depending on the type of violation:

 - horizontal violation leads to imprisonment of between two and five years, and a fine ranging from €100,000 to €150,000;